Abhy98/SQL-ASSIGNMENT/README.md

 we are a data analyst and an SQL expert. we have to use SQL to analyse the given data and give recommendations to RSVP Movies based on the insights.
 For convenience, the entire analytics process has been divided into four segments, where each segment leads to significant insights from different combinations of tables.
-The questions in each segment with business objectives are written in the script given below. i have written the solution code below every question and submit the same SQL script file with the solution in the 'Submission' segment.
+The questions in each segment with business objectives are written in the script given below. i have written the solution code below the questions.

 SUMMARY
 The executive summary consisting of the important insights derived from the data and some recommendations to be given to RSVP movies for their project.